nishanths/zoom.js/README.md

 // image actively zoomed at the time of the call.
 //
 // The zoom is either dimissed by user interaction (e.g. clicking, scrolling
-// away) or can be dismissed programatically by calling dismissZoom. export function zoom(img: HTMLImageElement, cfg: Config = defaultConfig): void
+// away) or can be dismissed programmatically by calling dismissZoom. export function zoom(img: HTMLImageElement, cfg: Config = defaultConfig): void

-// dismissZoom programatically dismisses the presently active zoom.
+// dismissZoom programmatically dismisses the presently active zoom.
 The
 // function throws if there is no zoom active at the time of the call. export function dismissZoom(): void
 ```